wp-plugins/bad-behavior/README.txt

 Tested up to: 3.1.0
 Stable tag: 2.0.40

+Bad Behavior prevents spammers from ever delivering their junk, and in many cases, from ever reading your site in the first place.

+== Description ==

 Welcome to a whole new way of keeping your blog, forum, guestbook, wiki or content management system free of link spam.
 Bad Behavior is a PHP-based solution for blocking link spam and the robots which deliver it.